Workshop and Woodland Open Weekend 2026

 About the Open Morning

 Visitors will be able to come into the workshop to look around and see work in progress in our workshop, in the centre of Aberfeldy.
 The workshop is small historic building with uneven floors, steep stairs and dust over two floors.
-If the workshop is busy, visitors may be asked to wait or come back, to make sure we can maintain safety in the workshop and allow everyone space to move around.
+If the workshop becomes very crowded, visitors may be asked to wait or come back, to make sure we can maintain safety in the workshop and allow everyone space to move around.

 About the Guided Woodland Walk and Workshop Tour.

-Please see Sustainable Timber for more about our woodland and our timber.
+Please see Sustainable Timber for more about our woodland and our timber, and Craft and Steambending for more about the workshop.